marcpouzet/zrun/README.md

 The language kernel is a first-order subset of Zelus (and Lucid Synchrone).
 In particular, state automata can be parameterized, a feature that does not exist in Scade (this construct was described in [EMSOFT'06] together with a relational semantics).

-Zrun defines an executable denotational semantics.
+Zrun gives an executable denotational semantics.
 The internal mechanics of the semantics and interpreter is based on (an old) paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997).
 This semantics was based on the computation of a fix-point at every instant that was realised by a shallow embedding of language constructs in Haskell.
 A fix-point semantics was also exposed in "The semantics and execution of a synchronous block-diagram language", Edwards and Lee, Science of Computer Programming 2006.

 The long term objective is to treat all Zelus programs.
 We are far away from that!
 For the moment, the input language lacks higher-order,